Orlando International Airport Advising Travelers To Allow Even More Time For Security Checkpoints

 — Orlando International Airport (@MCO) April 23, 2019

-In order to help out TSA and for passengers to help themselves, it is recommended that they try to remember some procedures before getting to security.
-This will not only help their process go smoothly but also save them time and expedite things for everyone.
+In order to help out the Transportation Security Administration (TSA) — and to cut down the wait time for everyone — it is recommended that passengers try to remember some procedures before getting to security checkpoints.
+This will not only help the entire process go smoothly but will save time and expedite security screenings.

 - Dispose of liquids prior to entering the security screening lines